A Global Community Made Up of Local Support Networks

 Edmonton, Alberta (CA)

 Nicole Prokopiuk and Paula MacNeil

 Here are some steps you can take to get a network going in your area:

 (1) Encourage people that you know and respect to read the material on this website.

-(2) Hand people printed copies of materials from this website, especially “What is the Peak Living Network” and the “Peak Living Network Statement of Principles.”
+(2) Hand people printed copies of materials from this website, especially the “Peak Living Network Statement of Principles.”

-(3) Find one or more people who are interested in splitting time with you, and start doing so on a regular basis (see “How to Split Time”).
+(3) Find one or more people who are interested in splitting time (co-counseling) with you, and start doing so on a regular basis (see “All You Need to Know to Split Time”).

 (4) Offer a support group at least once a month, and idealy nce a week (see “How to Run a PLN Support Group”)

 (5) Join one of our periodic free conference calls for people who want to start a local network or want assistance with an existing one.
 Send an email to firstname.lastname@example.org to request information about the time and dial-in information for the next conference call.
 These calls are devoted to thinking together and supporting each other’s local efforts.
 We can help you with issues such as finding a place to meet, recruiting participants, and learning to co-counsel.